aashavskiy/aliksbookbot/README.md

 4. Configure the Bot

-Edit the config.py file to include your credentials and settings:
+Create the config.py file to include your credentials and settings:

 # config.py